jintonic/mingle/README.md

 ## Getting started
 [![YouTube](https://img.shields.io/badge/You-Tube-red?style=flat)](https://youtu.be/6xqCtS38SXQ)

-If you know how to use [Git][], please follow the instruction below.
-If you don't, please download a specific version of `MinGLE` from [here](https://github.com/jintonic/mingle/tags).
+If you know how to use [Git][] in a Linux or MacOS terminal, please follow the instruction below.
+If you don't, or use Windows, please follow [this YouTube tutorial](https://youtu.be/6xqCtS38SXQ).

 ```sh
 # download mingle git repository from github to a local hard disk